 Welcoming the stranger, or immigrant, is a core part of Jewish tradition, mentioned at least 36 times in the Hebrew Bible.
 Leviticus commands, “The stranger who resides with you shall be to you as one of your citizens; you shall love them as yourself, for you were strangers in the land of Egypt” (19:33-34).
 Our own people’s history as “strangers” reminds us of the many struggles faced by immigrants today, and we affirm our commitment to create the same opportunities for today’s immigrants that were so valuable to our own community not so many years ago.

 It is time for Congress to address the ongoing dysfunction in the U.S. immigration system.
-The Trump Administration’s effort to end the Deferred Action for Childhood Arrivals (DACA) program in September 2017 put over 800,000 immigrant youth at risk of deportation.
-The administration has also terminated Temporary Protected Status, which protects those who cannot safely return to their home country due to extraordinary circumstances, like armed conflict and environmental disaster—for 98 percent of all holders.
+The Trump Administration’s effort to end the Deferred Action for Childhood Arrivals (DACA) program in September 2017 put over 800,000 immigrant youth at immediate risk of deportation.
+The same administration also terminated Temporary Protected Status, which protects those who cannot safely return to their home country due to extraordinary circumstances, like armed conflict and environmental disaster—for 98 percent of all holders.
 Congress must act to provide permanent protection from deportation for all immigrants – DREAMers and TPS holders, as well as those designated for another form of humanitarian protection known as Deferred Enforced Departure (DED), and essential workers serving throughout the COVID-19 pandemic.
 Urge Congress to protect at risk immigrants from deportation by ensuring a pathway to citizenship is included in the Build Back Better Act.

 Gilbert and Eleanor Kraus Initiative Immigrant and Refugee Justice Action Center